zblox164/Scrypt/docs/intro.md

 ### require() Replacement
-So far the examples have only shown the built in features of Scrypt.
+So far, the examples have only shown the built in features of Scrypt.
 You might be asking yourself, *"how can I build a game with this?"*.
 The answer is you can use Scrypt to lazily load game modules for you.
 To utilize this, create a new `ModuleScript` under `ReplicatedStorage/Shared/Modules`.
 You can make this module contain whatever you want.
 For now, let's just use this as an example:

 ```lua
 --!strict